Jossimar Calvo

 Jossimar Orlando Calvo Moreno (born 22 July 1994) is a Colombian artistic gymnast, part of the national team.
 At the 2015 Pan American Games he won three individual gold medals, becoming in the first Colombian to do so.
-He competed at the 2016 Olympics in Rio de Janeiro.
+He competed at the 2016 Summer Olympics in Rio de Janeiro.
 He was the first Colombian gymnast to qualify for an Olympic final, ranking tenth in the All-around event.